Controlled KK-theory, and a Milnor exact sequence: Strongly absorbing representations

+Throughout this section, $A$ and $B$ refer to separable $C^*$-algebras.
+All Hilbert modules are countably generated, and all are over $B$ unless explicitly stated otherwise.
+All representations of $A$ are on Hilbert $B$-modules unless explicitly stated otherwise.

 In this section we establish conventions and terminology regarding representations on Hilbert modules.
-The ideas in this section are not original: the original sources are papers of Thomsen \cite{Thomsen:2000aa}, Dadarlat \cite{Dadarlat:2005aa}, Dadarlat-Eilers \cite{Dadarlat:2002aa}, and Kasparov \cite{Kasparov:1980sp}.
-Nonetheless, we need variations of the material appearing in the literature, so record what we need here for the reader's convenience and provide proofs where a precise result has not appeared before.
+The ideas in this section are not original: they come from papers of Kasparov \cite{Kasparov:1980sp}, Thomsen \cite{Thomsen:2000aa}, Dadarlat-Eilers \cite{Dadarlat:2002aa}, and Dadarlat \cite{Dadarlat:2005aa}.
+Nonetheless, we need some variants of the material appearing in the literature, so record what we need here for the reader's convenience; we provide proofs where we could not find the precise statement we need in the literature.

 The definition of absorbing representation below is essentially\footnote{Thomsen's definition is a little more restrictive: he insists that $B$ be stable, and that the $B$-modules used all be copies $B\otimes \K(\ell^2)$.
 Thanks to a combination of Kasparov's stabilization theorem \cite[Theorem 2]{Kasparov:1980sp} and Remark \ref{usa unique} below, our extra generality makes no real difference.} due to Thomsen \cite[Definition 2.6]{Thomsen:2000aa}.